OCA/stock-logistics-workflow/stock_picking_show_return/readme/USAGE.md

 ## To display origin picking from any returned picking

 1. Go to any returned picking
-2. See the new smart button "Origin picking" appears.
+2. See the new smart button "Source picking" appears.
-3. Click on button to open origin picking.
+3. Click on button to open source picking.